imharsh98/LTSpice/README.md

 Repo containing all files related to LT SPICE lab at CGU 1st Sem

+Each lab exercise is written using a .sp file which when simulated using the LTSpice tool produces .raw, .op.raw and a .log file.
+We are generally only interested in the .log file.

 A guide to the programs:

 * This line represents the gate which needs to be constructed